How the Yandex.Direct auction works

 Ad selection and ranking

 Ads are selected individually for every ad block on the page that appears in response to a user's search term.
-Ads are sorted based on a combination of CPC, the quality coefficient, and the CTR forecast for that specific impression.
+Ads are sorted based on a combination of the bid, quality coefficient, and CTR forecast for that specific impression.
 Ads with the best combination of indicators will end up in the block.

 Ads selected for a given block are ranked and distributed among the positions within it.
 The ranking rules vary based on the ad block type: